Step two: Applying for university (Higher Education)

 - Discuss the possible course options with your career’s adviser, subject teachers/ lecturers, support staff and parents.
 Try and think about what you are passionate about learning, career goals you may have and what qualifications you will need to achieve this

 - Be mindful of course structure and materials – some courses require lab work or rely on visual analysis.
-Do not be put off by any assumptions about your visual impairment though – most subjects and professions can be made accessible with the appropriate support.
+Do not be put off by any assumptions about your vision impairment though – most subjects and professions can be made accessible with the appropriate support.

-- After narrowing your university choices, ask if a representative from the university would be able to meet with you for a tour of the campus or university buildings.
+- After narrowing your choices, ask if a representative from the university would be able to meet with you for a tour of the campus or university buildings.
 This is a great opportunity to get a ‘feel’ for the place you will be living and studying at for the next few years

 Applying to university can be a daunting process as there is lots to consider; following these tips will hopefully provide some clarity and reassurance.
 The top tips above tend to work in unison; for example, the course you want to do may only be available at a specific university which could influence your decision on attending a campus or city-based university.
 It is important to remember that these decisions are faced by all students and if you are not sure on what decision to make, feel free to reach out to the Student Support Service for additional support.